rune-rs/rune/book/src/pattern_matching.md

 ```

 In contrast to ignoring, we can also *bind* the value to a variable that is then
 in scope of the match arm.
+This will also match the value unconditionally, but
+give us access to it in the match arm.

 ```rune
 {{#include ../../scripts/book/pattern_matching/bind.rn}}